KulEDmitr/geometric_lib/docs/docs.md

 ```

 #### perimeter(int: a, int: b, int: c) -> int: perimeter
-Parameters: a, b, c (int): sides of a triangle
+Parameters: a, b, c (positive int): sides of a triangle
-Returns: (int) perimeter of the triangle
+Returns: (positive int) perimeter of the triangle
+Raises: TypeErorr if value is not integer and ValueError if it's negative or zero

 ```
 >>> perimeter(3, 4, 5)
 12
 ```

+## Testing
+There is "tests" directory for your tests and test.py file with 3 basic tests classes, one for each figure
+### Custom tests runner
+There is "tester.py" file, which contains CustomTestResult and CustomTestRunner classes.
+By importing test to this file and running it you can get table of tests results with some extra data

 ## History of changes
 #### [Error in rectangle has been fixed](#rectanglepy)